barrysolomon/bds-lor-api-sdk/README.md

 # The One API SDK Wrapper

-This SDK wrapper provides access to "The One API" at https://the-one-api.dev/v2.
+This SDK wrapper provides access to "The One API" https://the-one-api.dev/.

 The class includes three methods:
 - `getMovies`:          Retrieve all movies from The One API.